mlissner/michaeljaylissner.com/content/LoJack-On-Linux-Part-II.md

 The other caveat to consider is that if you need a password to log in, the ddclient won't get started in the first place because the thief won't be able to log in.
 So, what's the better solution: A password login, or ddclient?

-Hmmm....any solutions to the ssh problem are more than welcome.<!--break-->
+Hmmm....any solutions to the ssh problem are more than welcome.